At Cumberland Heights, we understand that adolescence involves major

 Youth residential program

-Our youth treatment model consists of several components designed to meet the varying needs of adolescents.
+Our youth treatment model consists of several components designed to meet the varying needs of adolescent boys.
 It includes:

 A comprehensive biopsychosocial evaluation, which identifies strengths and problem areas to be addressed.